SCDH/xtriples-micro/README.md

 # An XTriples Processor for Micro Services and Local Usage

-This is an implementation of [XTriples](https://xtriples.lod.academy/) that works without an eXist-db.
+This is an implementation of a [XTriples](https://xtriples.lod.academy/) processor that works without an eXist-db.

 XTriples?
 In XTriples, instead of writing specialized programs in XSLT, XQuery, Python, etc. for extracting RDF triples from XML documents, we write configuration files containing selectors.
 These config files are evaluated by an XTriples processor, which returns RDF triples.
-These configuration files look like this:
+Here's an example of such a configuration file:

 ```
 <?xml-model uri="https://xtriples.lod.academy/xtriples.rng" type="application/xml" schematypens="http://relaxng.org/ns/structure/1.0"?>